-Be easily available; we may need to contact you in the event of any schedule changes or delays.
-Make sure your contact information is up to date
+Please make sure that you are reachable on the day prior to surgery.
+We may need to contact you in the event of any schedule changes or delays.
+Make sure that your contact information is up to date.

 Pre-Operative Exercise